tektutor/openshift-july-2025/Day2/README.md

 - Openshift allows using either Red Hat Enterprise Linux(RHEL) or RHCOS in Openshift worker nodes
 - Openshift recommends using RHCOS in master and worker nodes
 - In case your Openshift cluster uses RHCOS for master nodes and RHEL in worker nodes, then upgrading Openshift from webconsole or using oc command will not work
+- Openshift supports new features like Build, BuildConfig which aren't supported by Kubernetes
 </pre>